ncgr/java/meme/README.md

+# ncgr/meme
-**Package with classes and methods for doing motif searches using MEME motif data.**
+Package with classes and methods for doing motif searches using MEME motif data.